 - You don’t ever actually interact.

 It’s one or the other.
 I know way more about Donald J. Trump than he knows about me, but we also never talk so it doesn’t matter.
-I talk to my wife all the time, but she knows about as much about me as I know about her so I don’t feel weird in our interactions.
+I talk to my sister all the time, but she knows about as much about me as I know about her so I don’t feel weird in our interactions.
 This was a new experience for me.
 I started to even use this idea as a conversation-starter, but even that felt creepy.
 Saying, “Isn’t it weird how you don’t know anything about me but I know so much stuff about you,” felt like a line from a horror movie.
 Thankfully there were lots of other things to talk about.
 Also thankfully, he was a super cool guy and really great to interact with, which lessened the awkwardness considerably.